remix-run/react-router/packages/router/README.md

 ## Fetcher Flows

 Fetcher submissions and loads in the Router can each have their own internal states, indicated on `fetcher.state` and `fetcher.type`.
-As with transitions, these states are a complex and heavily async bit of logic that is foundational to the Router's ability to manage data loading, submission, error handling, redirects, interruptions, and so on.
+As with navigations, these states are a complex and heavily async bit of logic that is foundational to the Router's ability to manage data loading, submission, error handling, redirects, interruptions, and so on.
 Due to the user-driven nature of interruptions we don't quite believe it can be modeled as a finite state machine, however we have modeled some of the happy path flows below for clarity.

 _Note: This does not depict error or interruption flows, nor the ability to re-use fetchers once they've reached `idle/done`._